fhiso/legacy-format/data-model-noTag.md

 ### `http://terms.fhiso.org/elf/Event`  {#Event}

 The `http://terms.fhiso.org/elf/Event` type serves as an abstract supertype for other events and attributes.
-No structures with URI `http://terms.fhiso.org/elf/Event` should appear in an ELF dataset.
+No structures with IRI `http://terms.fhiso.org/elf/Event` should appear in an ELF dataset.

 Supertype
 :   `[InnerStructure]`